bitquery/graphql-docs/docs/Schema/Avalanche/blocks.md

 <meta property="twitter:description" content="Avalanche Blocks API: Explore Avalanche chain blocks with timestamp, height, miner address, reward, and more.
 Get in-depth Avalanche blocks data using Bitquery's API" />
 </head>

 Bitquery's Avalanche blocks API provides information on blocks in the Avalanche chain.

+Avalanche's C-Chain follows the EVM block model: each block includes gas usage, miner/producer address, rewards, difficulty, and transaction counts.
+Because Bitquery queries the C-Chain through the `ethereum` root with `network: avalanche`, the block fields are consistent with other EVM chains while reflecting Avalanche's faster finality and subnet-aware consensus.
+Use the blocks API for C-Chain explorer pages, network throughput dashboards, and validator reward analysis.

 Below are the fields in the schema:

 ```
 query ($network: EthereumNetwork!, $limit: Int!, $offset: Int!, $from: ISO8601DateTime, $till: ISO8601DateTime) {